daerduoCarey/partnet_dataset/README.md

 PartNet is part of the ShapeNet efforts and we provide the PartNet data downloading instructions on [the ShapeNet official webpage](https://www.shapenet.org/).
 You need to become a registered user in order to download the data.
 Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSetsP7aj-Hy0gvP2FxRT3aTIrc_IMqSqR-5Xl8P3x2awDkQbw/viewform?usp=sf_link) if you have any feedback to us for improving PartNet.

+## Errata

+We have tried our best to design the annotation interface, instruct the annotators on providing high-quality annotations and get cross validations among different workers.
+We also conducted two-round of data verifications to date to elliminate obvious data annotation errors.
+However, provided that annotating such large-scale and detailed parts with more similar part semantics definitions is still challenging, there could be still annotation errors in PartNet.
+Dear PartNet users, we need your help on improving the quality of PartNet while you use it.
+Please fill in [this errata](https://docs.google.com/document/d/1LgTCnws9ixDZF7wvGpN0BooqHOu_7AnuvXhwojvR1O4/edit?usp=sharing) for PartNet v0 release.
+We will fix the errors in the next PartNet release.
+Thank you!

 ## TODOs

 We will host online PartNet challenges on 3D shape fine-grained semantic segmentation, hierarchical semantic segmentation and fine-grained instance segmentation tasks.
 Stay tuned.